fabiangeisler/pyshotgrid/README.md

 improve handling and writing code with it.
 Its main goal is to make it easier to write code for common scenarios and leave the special cases for the `shotgun_api3`.

+### I have some custom entity setup in Shotgrid.
+Can this be reflected in pyshotgrid?
+By default pyshotgrid returns any entity as SGShotGridEntity to provide A minimum of functionality in all cases.
+But you can write your own class That inherits from SGShotGridEntity and register that to pyshotgrid.
+After that Whenever pyshotgrid encounters your custom entity it will Return your custom implementation.
+You can even overwrite Default classes that ship with pyshotgrid.

 ## Credits

 This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.